starlord-daniel/ratify-store-plugin/README.md

 The ratify project can be found and [cloned from GitHub](https://github.com/deislabs/ratify).
 To use this plugin with ratify, you'd need to move the executable to your ratify directory, into the `ratify/.ratify/plugins` folder.

->info: Currently, the data for the filesystem storage has to be copied to the `.ratify` folder.
+>info: Currently, the data for the filesystem storage has to be copied to the users `.ratify` folder.

 A valid structure (in the [main ratify repo](https://github.com/deislabs/ratify)) can look as follows: